envris/digital-trade-handbook/index.md

+---
-## Taking Farmers to Markets service
+title: Taking Farmers to Markets service
+order: 1
+---

 This handbook is by the Taking Farmers to Markets service teams.
 This service is part of the Australian Government [Department of Agriculture, Water and the Environment](https://www.awe.gov.au/).

-Our mission:
+## Mission statement
 > Deliver easy, fast, reliable and valuable digital services for agricultural exporters.

 ## Getting started